apache/spark/BREEZE.rst

           Default: All

   ****************************************************************************************************
-   Flags for generation of the backport packages
+   Flags for generation of the provider packages

   -S, --version-suffix-for-pypi SUFFIX
-          Adds optional suffix to the version in the generated backport package.
+          Adds optional suffix to the version in the generated provider package.
 It can be used to generate rc1/rc2 ... versions of the packages to be uploaded to PyPI.

   -N, --version-suffix-for-svn SUFFIX